jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 to rule out all the wrong answers.
 Sometimes you arrive at the right answer only because you ruled out all the other choices.

+Every answer choice was included for a reason.
+Don't just rule something out because it simply seems odd.
 As I got faster, I had the tendency to sometimes rule out answer choices quickly because they seemed unrelated.
 This was a bad habit because often what seemed immediately unrelated was in fact related in an indirect way.
 I now force myself to consider what each answer choice means and why it was included before crossing it out.
+I can catch myself going down this path now: when I've ruled out several choices but the remaining choices all seem a muddle.
+That alerts me to the possibility that I've ruled out the correct answer, and so I backtrack a little to reevaluate anything I didn't carefully consider before crossing it out.

 If you're unsure, skip that choice for a moment and continue evaluating the other choices.
 Sometimes the other choices will shed light on the one you